Last Updated: September 16, 2021

 It will affect 16 different industries and 12 economies.

 This is amazing news for any fintech business!

 Financial technology companies should continue to develop their fintech artificial intelligence systems to get a chunk of this projected profit.

 Fintech Job Statistics

-24. 42% of companies claim to have a shortage of AI experts.
+24. 23% of seasoned AI adopting companies have a major or extreme shortage of AI experts.

-That equals $74.36 per hour.
-Now, before you get too excited and start sending out our resume, entry-level positions in the industry are expected to fetch $42,900 on average per year.
-At the other end of the spectrum, an experienced professional is likely to make $235,000.
+That equals $64.10 per hour, which puts it way ahead of the average salary in the US.
+Now, before you get too excited and start sending out our resume, entry-level positions in the industry are expected to fetch $85,000 on average per year.
+At the other end of the spectrum, an experienced professional is likely to make $183,536.

 Fintech innovation is expected to benefit the global financial system.

-The global financial sector that is currently dependent on manual networks will change from blockchain implementation by a huge margin.
+The global financial sector that is currently dependent on manual networks can expect that the change to blockchain implementation will have a significant impact.